-- (1) Coefficient of Dispersion, which is a measure of uniformity based on the average percentage deviation of the ratios from the median, expressed as a percentage of the median.
-For example, given a COD of 15%, a property worth \$100,000 has a 50% chance to be assessed between \$85,000 and \$115,000.
-Higher values indicate less uniformity; - (2) Price-Related Differential, which is a measure of regressivity (also known as vertical equity) calculated by dividing the mean sales ratio by the price-weighted mean ratio.
+(1) Coefficient of Dispersion, which is a measure of uniformity based on the average percentage

+COD of 15%, a property worth \$100,000 has a 50% chance to be assessed between \$85,000 and calculated by dividing the mean sales ratio by the price-weighted mean ratio.
 For example, if a jurisdiction contained two homes, one worth \$100,000 assessed at 12% of the sale price and a second worth \$1,000,000 assessed at 8% of the sale price, the mean ratio would be 10% (12% + 8% 1,000,000 divided by 1,100,000).
 The PRD would be 1.20 (10% divided by 8.4%).
+Higher values of PRD indicate greater regressivity;

+\$115,000.
+Higher values indicate less uniformity;

+(2) Price-Related Differential, which is a measure of regressivity (also known as vertical equity)

-Higher values of PRD indicate greater regressivity; - (3) Coefficient of Price-Related Bias, which is a regression-based measure that estimates the relationship between the sales ratio and a given proxy for actual property value determined by giving equal weight to sale price and assessed value.
+(3) Coefficient of Price-Related Bias, which is a regression-based measure that estimates the relationship between the sales ratio and a given proxy for actual property value determined by giving equal weight to sale price and assessed value.
 It measures the change in the assessment ratio that can be expected to result from a 100% change in this value proxy.
 For example, a coefficient of price-related bias of 0.031 indicates that assessment ratios increase by 3.1% when the home value increases by 100%.
-Lower (more negative) values of price-related bias indicate greater regressivity; - (4) The percentage of properties where the assessed value exceeds 50 percent of the market value, in violation of the Michigan Constitution and the General Property Tax Act, within each sales decile. - (c) The Task Force must publish the results of its study, the formula and code it used to conduct its analysis, and the data used to reach its determination on the City of Detroit's website no later than February 15 of each year.
-The Task Force must also be available to answer any questions from any member of Council related to its annual study. - (d) The City of Detroit assessments should have a:
+Lower (more negative) values of price-related bias indicate greater regressivity; (4) The percentage of properties where the assessed value exceeds 50 percent of the market value, in violation of the Michigan Constitution and the General Property Tax Act, within each sales decile. (c) The Task Force must publish the results of its study, the formula and code it used to conduct its analysis, and the data used to reach its determination on the City of Detroit's website no later than February 15 of each year.
+The Task Force must also submit the results to City Council no later than February 15th of each year.
+The Task Force must also be available to answer any questions from any member of Council related to its annual study.

+Sec.
+44-4-12.
+Assessment Factors; City Council Appeal.

+(a) The City of Detroit assessments should have a:

-- (1) Coefficient of Dispersion between 5.0 and 15.0; - (2) Price-Related Differential between 0.98 and 1.03; and - (3) Price-Related Bias between -0.05 and 0.05. - (4) A statistically insignificant number of properties where the assessed value exceeds 50 percent of the market value, in violation of the Michigan Constitution, within each sales decile. - (e) If the City of Detroit assessments do not fall within the guidelines established in Section 44-4-10(d)(1)- - (4), the City Council can individually appeal the valuation of every property within a class of properties to the March Board of Review through a single resolution naming each property within the class. - (1) The City Council resolution must attach the Task Force data and findings to its resolution as evidence that the Board of Review can consider in determining the property's assessed value. - (1)(2) The Board of Review can rely on data from the property's record card, the Economic with standing to appeal to make an assessed value determination.
+(1) Coefficient of Dispersion between 5.0 and 15.0;

+(2) Price-Related Differential between 0.98 and 1.03; and

+(3) Price-Related Bias between -0.05 and 0.05.

+(4) A statistically insignificant number of properties where the assessed value exceeds 50 percent of the market value, in violation of the Michigan Constitution, within each sales decile.

+(b) If the City of Detroit assessments do not fall within the guidelines established in Section 44-4-11(a)(1)(4), the City Council can individually appeal the valuation of every property within a class of properties to the March Board of Review through a single resolution naming each property within the class.

-Condition Factor's sales study, the Task Force's study, and any evidence presented by a person
+- (1) The City Council resolution must attach the Task Force data and findings to its resolution as evidence that the Board of Review can consider in determining the property's assessed value.
+(1)(2) The Board of Review can rely on data from the property's record card, the Economic - Condition Factor's sales study, the Task Force's study, and any evidence presented by any person considering themselves aggrieved by the assessment to make an assessed value determination.